emilsViksnins/Practical_Project/readme.md

 ## Launch procedure
 -Git clone this repository locally.
 -Verify that MySQL is running on the target system.
 -Create a database: expense_manager and tables: transactions and user.
-(All provided in MySQL Dump file) For testing purposes, the Dump file also contains test users and passwords to log into the application.
+(All provided in MySQL Dump file).
+For testing purposes, the Dump file also contains test users and passwords to log into the application.
 **IMPORTANT** To successfully connect to the database, change the default password and username ("root") in the ExpenseManagerApp class to your MySQL password and username.